kanigeruge/gamestudy-postcovid/README.md

 ```

 ## Requirements
-- [Stata X.X.X] (development and testing environment — the code has been verified to run in this version; earlier or later versions may also work but have not been tested)
+- Stata 16.1 (development and testing environment — the code has been verified to run in this version; earlier or later versions may also work but have not been tested)
 - Required packages:

 ## How to run